waggle-sensor/summer2024/chris/blog.md

 ## 07/10/2024
 Today I caught up on documentation.
 I started by catching up on my blog.
 Then, I started working on starting final documentation to recreate my project from the summer.
 This includes perf-mon, stressme, and results.

+## 07/11/2024
+Today I finalized the first version of the data pipeline from mimir.
+This pulls data from mimir and places it into a csv file.

+## 07/12/2024
+Today I read over some work from Henry on optimization problems.
+Then, I started working on my poster.

+## 07/15/2024
+Today I started working on my poster.
+I worked on creating graphics for my poster that show the framework that we worked on implementing.

+## 07/16/2024
+Today I finished my poster.
+For this, I started taking a look at the data that we had collected from stressme.
+We see a linear relationship between system level CPU stress and power.
+We see a similar, but slightly noisier, relationship between container level CPU stress and power.
+I gave my poster to Yongho for feedback.

+## 07/17/2024
+Today I finished up my presentation for the SAGE/Waggle summer student seminar on Monday.
+I also addressed all comments that Yongho gave me on my poster.

+## 07/18/2024
+Now that we have some data from stressme, our new goal is to run SAGE applications and profile them by their resource utilization.
+Today, I worked on converting our infrastructure to work with Jetpack 4.4.1 and convert the SAGE applications to runnable kubernetes files.

+## 07/19/2024
+I continued with my work from yesterday and ran into the issue that our ansible provisioning script doesn't work on Jetpack 4.4.1.
+I will need to rewrite parts of this to ensure that it works.

+## 07/22/2024
+I tried to resolve this issue, but had no luck so far.
+The simple solution is to use kubernetes command line tools to deploy everything.
+However, since these are templates on the provisioning machine, this isn't easy.
+I tried downloading them from github, but realized that this won't work since they are templates.
+For now, we will try using Jetpack 4.6.1.

+## 07/23/2024
+Jetpack 4.6.1 doesn't work either.
+However, the issue is different this time.
+We were unable to get SAGE applications to run on Jetpack 4.6.1.
+So, although our provisioning script works, we are unable to run applications.
+This means that we will have to convert the ansible to work with Jetpack 4.4.1 (a known version that SAGE apps can run on).
+I spent the rest of the day working on deliverables

+## 07/24/2024
+Today I worked on updating the Ansible script and continued working on my deliverables.

+## 07/25/2024
+Today I worked on getting multiple devices set up for data gathering.
+This involved flashing several nanos and getting them provisioned.
+I also setup the playback server on each device.

+## 07/26/2024
+KAYAK KAYAK KAYAK!!

+## 07/29/2024
+Today, we continued on working towards the multi device setup.
+We ran into a few issues.

+## 07/30/2024
+Today was the CELS student event, and I spent the rest of my time working on deliverables.

+## 07/31/2024
+Today I worked on updating all of my documents and deliverables.
+I also walked through the flashing process with Yongho.